Supreme Court examples of apostrophes—possessives and contractions

 — showing the possessive of the singular noun “plaintiff”

-— showing the possessive of the plural noun “plaintiff”
+— showing the possessive of the plural noun “plaintiffs”

 • You can't replace something with nothing.